f-ui

 Control Max Width

 controlMaxWidth caps the control column (--fui-form-control-max-width) so inputs don't sprawl across wide settings pages — labels and helpers stay put, controls stop at the cap.
+Within that column, Text / Select / Textarea stay full width of the column so right edges align (Form Layout — Control Width).

 Controls cap at 20rem even though the form spans the page